ShadowOxygen/OxygenX/README.md

 Checks for Email Access
 ```

 # Download for EXE version.
-(Release section is on the right side of the Github)
 https://github.com/ShadowOxygen/OxygenX/releases/tag/v0.8
+The releases section is on the right side of the github......

 # Support:
 If you need any help come on to https://discord.gg/rC5ruPCTr7 and I will do my best to support.